Testing Imprecise Hypotheses: Besov norm

 \section{Besov norm}

 We refer the reader to section 4.3 of \citet{gineMathematicalFoundationsInfinitedimensional2016} for an introduction to the Besov norm.
-In the following, we state the definition of the Besov norm, followed up by a lemma that indicates that projections of functions in a Besov ball are well behaved, which is needed for our lower-bound arguments for the Gaussian white-noise model, see \zcref{sec:GaussianWhiteNoiseEquivalence}, and the density model, see \zcref{sec:DensityEquivalence}.
+In the following, we state the definition of the Besov norm, followed up by a lemma that indicates that projections of functions in a Besov ball are well behaved, which is needed for our lower-bound arguments for the Gaussian white-noise model, see Section \ref{sec:GaussianWhiteNoiseEquivalence}, and the density model, see Section \ref{sec:DensityEquivalence}.

 The Besov norm is defined as where $\norm{f}_p$ is the norm in $L_p(0,1)$ and $w_{r,p}(f,u)$ is the $L_p$ norm of the $r$th difference of $f$:

 The previous definitions allow us to state that low-frequency projections of functions that live in a Besov space preserve the size of the $L_p$ norm.
 The following lemma can be found in inequality 5.16 of part III of \citet{ingsterAsymptoticallyMinimaxHypothesisI1993} or inequality 4.10 of \citet{ingsterTestingHypothesisWhich2001}.
 A simple proof is provided in proposition 2.16 of \citet{ingsterNonparametricGoodnessofFitTesting2003}.